 Conclusion

-Writing a web application is not easy since it requires developers to have knowledge about each tier and it’s technologies.
+Writing a web application is not easy since it requires developers to have knowledge about each tier and its technologies.
 This complexity can be reduced by tierless programming languages, which enable developers to use a single language, then distribute the tierless code into different logic tiers, such as client and server tiers in web development.
-Instead of investment in a novel programming language, we are trying to use an existing general-purpose language, JavaScript, to allow tierless programming.
-To achieve tier splitting in the case JavaScript, only a minimum of code must be annotated with @client and @server annotations, as done by the STIP.js tool which is built on top of the Jipda framework to generate distributed code by program slicing on the PDG.
+Instead of investing in a novel programming language, the aim is to use an existing general-purpose language, JavaScript, to allow tierless programming.
+To achieve tier splitting in the case of JavaScript, only a minimum of code must be annotated with @client and @server annotations.

+STIP.js is a tool built on top of the Jipda framework that generates distributed code by program slicing on the PDG.